LBY-L/Rofi-menu/README.md

 #

-Despues ejecutaras estos comandos
+Despues ejecutaras estos comando

-`chmod +x 'lenguaje espanol'`

-`./'lenguaje espanol'`
+`./Install -s`

-Then you will execute these commands
+Then you will execute these command

-`chmod +x 'lenguaje english'`

-`./'lenguaje english'`
+`./Install -e`

 #